Addiction To Demerol

 - Crushing the tablets and snorting the powder

-- Crushing the tablets, dissolving the powder in water and injecting it
+- Crushing the tablets, dissolving the powder in water, and then injecting the solution

 Demerol abuse is dangerous, as it increases the risk of overdose.
 Taking large amounts of the drug can depress and halt respiratory function, which can be fatal.
 Other symptoms of Demerol overdose include:

 - Extreme drowsiness